TEAMMATES/teammates/devdocs/settingUp.md

    After that, log in as admin and search for the student you added in as instructor.
 From the search results, use the join link adjacent to the student you added.<br>
    Then, log out and use that join link to log in as a student.
 You have the required access now.<br>
    (Make sure you use the `http://localhost:8888/` as the host instead of the one given in the join link)<br>
    Alternative : Run the test case, the test case creates several student account in the datastore.
-Use one of them to login.<br>
+Use one of them to log in.<br>

 ##Running the test suite